 As a result, he makes an average of $10,000 a month!
 You don’t need a financial analyst to explain Ralph’s advantage.

 Not only are more companies excited about signing on with him, but they are referring corporate clients his way.
 And Shift gives him a higher percentage of the profit from selling merchant accounts!

 Ralph doesn’t stress about his customers leaving him for another business.
 He’s confident in the service he sells, and he knows that the deals he’s signed will give him a residual income for life.

-Want to learn more about selling credit card processing?
-Check out our Credit Card Processing Careers post!
+Want to learn more about selling merchant credit card processing?
+Check out our Credit Card Processing Jobs post!

 If you’re wondering, “Is selling merchant services a good job?”, it depends on who you’re selling services for.
 Here at Shift, our salespeople truly benefit from selling our merchant services.
 We believe that we are the best merchant services company to work for.

 Other companies with merchant sales jobs can’t always say the same thing about their merchant service sales jobs.
 Careers at Chase, Bank of America, and many other institutions will be fine for people who don’t know better, but that’s not you anymore.
 You now know the answers to both, “What is merchant services?”, and, “How to sell credit card processing services to merchants”, and can put that knowledge towards selling for a company that believes in you.

 You know that there’s much more money to be made by selling credit card processing, how to sell credit card processing, and how to begin selling merchant services that are easier to use and eliminates the fees for the business owner.